-Review
+5. Review

-Review of Corporate Emissions Data
+5.1 Corporate Emissions Data Review

 New Forests' Business Support team is responsible for providing the data for the corporate emissions inventory.
-Responses are reviewed by the Sustainability team by:
+Responses are reviewed by the Investment Analytics and Sustainability team by:

-- Comparing responses to the previous reporting period. - Confirming any guestions or discrepancies with the relevant member of the Business Support team.
+- Comparing responses to the previous reporting period. - Confirming any questions or discrepancies with the relevant member of the Business Support team.

-Asset Emissions Data Management
+5.2 Asset Emissions Data Management

-Third-party property managers are responsible for completing the asset-level GHG Emissions Worksheet.
+Third-party property managers and portfolio companies are responsible for completing the asset-level GHG Emissions Worksheet.
 Following the review of an asset GHG Emissions Workbook (as outlined in the next section) they are saved in New Forests' online system.

-Asset Emissions Data Review
+5.3 Asset Emissions Data Review